hiphapa/blogs.snap-ci.com/_posts/2013-08-06-ci-does-include-deploying-to-production.markdown

 * it makes the history of deployments to an environment be as visible, shared team information
 * smoke tests following the deployment can verify the health of the deployment and make evident its readiness for promotion

-The following image shows the recent deployment history for the Snap documentation site (docs.snap-ci.com).
-The first stage generates the website using Jekyll and the subsequent stages which deploy to staging and production sync it to S3.
-And yes, this does mean that deployments in Snap are limited to just Heroku- but how we do that is another blog post for another day. :)
+The following image shows the recent deployment history for the Snap [documentation site](http://docs.snap-ci.com).
+The first stage generates the website using Jekyll and the subsequent stages which deploy to staging and production sync it to an S3 bucket.
+And yes, this does mean that deployments in Snap are limited to just Heroku.
+That's a different blog post for another day. :)

 <img src="/assets/images/screenshots/deployment-history@2x.png" />